abasotrebla/matteogithub.github.io/_pages/booklet.md

 1- every time you need to create an element you need to allocate the necessary memory for it.
 You can do this using the `malloc` function (including the library `stdlib.h`).
 The `malloc` returns a pointer and needs to know the size of the element.
 Here an example of call for a user-defined *struct* named *my_list*: `malloc(sizeof(struct my_list))`.

 2- every single element of your list will be linked to the following one by using an *internal* pointer.
-As a consequence, when you define your *struct* do not forget to include a *pointer* to this *struct* as a component:
+As a consequence, when you define your *struct* do not forget to include a *pointer* (as a component) to this *struct*:

 ```C
 struct my_list {